fairliereese/lab_pipelines/tucseq_pipeline/README.md

 make
 ```

-Copy the `sam2pairwise` script that is somewhere in your bash $PATH variable.
+Copy the `sam2pairwise` script to a directory in your bash $PATH variable.

 ## Find substitutions